ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 Overall, the code provides a structured way to embed dynamic crop management logic directly into an APSIM simulation.

-What we want to do now is to modify the above script so that it is able to accept values for the Sorghum-specific parameters *"skip row configuration"*, *"tillering method"*, and *"fertile tiller number"*.
+What we want to do now is to modify the above script so that it is able to accept values for the sorghum-specific parameters *"skip row configuration"*, *"tillering method"*, and *"fertile tiller number"*.
 Thereby, these variables need to be specified in a way that is interpretable by APSIM (i.e, corresponding to predefined classes in APSIM).
-This can be achieved by consulting the `APSIM documentation for sorghum <https://docs.apsim.info/validation/Sorghum>`_ as well as the publicly available `APSIM Source Code <https://github.com/APSIMInitiative/ApsimX>`_ for the sorghum model.
+This can be achieved by consulting the `APSIM documentation for sorghum <https://docs.apsim.info/validation/Sorghum>`_ as well as the publicly available `APSIM Source Code <https://github.com/APSIMInitiative/ApsimX>`_ of the sorghum crop model.
 Instead, let us here first learn another shortcut that does not require much understanding of **C# code**:
 Selecting a suitable existing *manager* script, and copying the relevant **C# code** into our target *manager* script.